Samsung Galaxy Z Flip 5 Review: More Than Just A Style Icon

 It’s also built to the highest standards recognised in the world of flip smartphones.
 It feels tough and thanks to the Gorilla Glass Victus 2 protection, can survive waist-high drops easily.
 The new hinge also feels firm and offers enough resistance to hold the top half at any angle.

 While it will survive accidental splashes of water courtesy of its IPX8 certification, its dust resistance is still questionable.
-I had given the Galaxy Z Flip 4 a tough time last year but it survived just fine.
+I had given last year’s Galaxy Z Flip 4 a tough time outdoors and it survived just fine.
 So, my hopes for the Flip 5 faring better seem justified.

 Samsung Galaxy Unpacked 2023 Event Highlights: Galaxy Z Fold 5, Flip 5 And Watch 6 Classic Unveiled